Hypostomus albopunctatus

 The loricariid labeled with the number 2 in this image is a specimen of H. albopunctatus.

-Hypostomus albopunctatus is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the basins of the Paraná River and the Paraguay River, including the Iguazu River.
-The species reaches 40 cm (15.7 inches) in standard length, can weigh up to at least 991 g, and is believed to be a facultative air-breather.
+Hypostomus albopunctatus is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish occurs in the basins of the Paraná River and the Iguazu River, in Argentina, Brazil and Paraguay.
+The species reaches a standard length of 40 cm, can weigh up to at least 991 g, and is believed to be a facultative air-breather.
 While similar to the related species Hypostomus heraldoi, H. albopunctatus can be distinguished by its distinctive pale spots and the length of its fin rays.
-Its specific epithet, albopunctatus, refers to these spots.
+The specific name, albopunctatus, refers to these white spots.